Mongolia · Bird Electrocution Mitigation

 Take Action

-What electricity distribution companies and consumers can do
+What electricity distribution companies and private sector users can do

 Mitigating your distribution lines is straightforward, low-cost, and compliant with Mongolia's national standard MNS 6518:2015.
 Here is how to start.